 There is a lot of tension created with the curling of these joints.
 Not only does the hand have tension, but the strain on the hands increases greatly when you add the weight of the client’s head and any force you need for something like traction or deep friction.

 Strain to the hands is caused by bending the finger joints.
 Remember learning in anatomy that muscles contract to bend joints?
 Muscles contracted means the hand is not relaxed.

 When your hands hurt or are tired at the end of a workday, it’s time to take action.
 Don’t let it go and hope it’s better tomorrow.

 Ice your hands if they hurt.
 Rub a pain-relieving cream on the wrists and hands.
 Stretch and rest.
 Find a combination of self-care that works for you.

 I could say, bottom line, stop doing these five mistakes, but that’s easier said than done.
 Some therapists will already have created a habit.
 Those habits are hard to break.
 It’s worth having an experienced therapist watch your body mechanics at the table to pinpoint where you are going wrong.

 Also, if you’re already in pain, there are more steps to take.
-There are stretches, cryotherapy, hand, and arm exercises, and tools to rehab from the pain and get back to massaging pain-free ASAP.
-Will it be easy to break the habits that got you where you are today?
-Probably not, but you now have the basics, and control over your massage career is worth every bit of time it takes.
+There are stretches, cryotherapy, hand and arm exercises, and tools to rehab from the pain and get back to massaging pain-free ASAP.
+You now have the basics, and control over your massage career is worth every bit of time it takes to make a change.
 Pay attention to these five mistakes during your next massage.
 Awareness is the first step to change.

-If you’d like a free body mechanics checklist get it here.
+If you’d like a free body mechanics checklist, get it by clicking the picture below. 👇